3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 - Color information, material mixing ratios and arbitrary properties can be deduced from PNG images with arbitrary channel depth.
 It is RECOMMENDED to store color into RGB-channels within a PNG.

 - It is RECOMMENDED to store image information that will be used as levelset-function to represent a boundary in PNGs with one channel only.
-A special case to encode this levelset information is to encode the distance of the surface of the object in this channel.
+A typical approach to encode this levelset information is to encode the signed distance field of the boundary of the object in this channel.
 A different option is to deduce the levelset-function from a channel with binary values, i.e. from images of image type "greyscale" with bit-depth of 1 or an indexed-color with bit depths of 1.

 To achieve high accuracy, producers SHOULD store such information in image channels with bit depth of 16.
-Most professional image editing tools an standard implementations of the PNG format support channels with 16 bit.
+Most professional image editing tools and standard implementations of the PNG format support channels with 16 bit.

 ## 2.1.2 OPC package layout
 It is RECOMMENDED that producers of 3MF Documents use the following part naming convention:

-Paths of  \<image3dsheet> SHOULD consist four segments. "/3D/volumetric/" as the first two segments, the name of a image3d-element that references this  \<image3dsheet> as third segment (for example "/3D/volumetric/mixingratios/", and the name of the image3dsheet as last segment (for example "sheet0001.png").
+Paths of  \<image3dsheet> SHOULD consist of four segments. "/3D/volumetric/" as the first two segments, the name of a image3d-element that references this  \<image3dsheet> as third segment (for example "/3D/volumetric/mixingratios/", and the name of the image3dsheet as last segment (for example "sheet0001.png").
 The 3D Texture part that is the  \<image3dsheet> MUST be associated with the 3D Model part via the 3D Texture relationship.

-This implies that all  \<image3dsheet> parts for an image3d-object SHOULD be located in same OPC folder.
+This implies that all  \<image3dsheet> parts for an image3d-object SHOULD be located in the same OPC folder.

 _Figure 2-3: OPC package layout_
 ![OPC package layout](images/OPC_overview.png)